LUMI

-The completed system consists of 362,496 cores, capable of executing more than 375 petaflops, with a theoretical peak performance of more than 550 petaflops, which places it among the top five most powerful computers in the world.
-The November 2022 TOP500 ranks LUMI at number three, with a measured performance of 301.9 PFLOPS.
+The completed system consists of 362,496 cores, capable of executing more than 375 petaflops, with a theoretical peak performance of more than 550 petaflops, which places it among the most powerful computers in the world.
+The November 2022 TOP500 ranks LUMI at number five, with a measured performance of 309.1 PFLOPS.

 Architecture

 The system is being supplied by Hewlett Packard Enterprise (HPE), providing an HPE Cray EX supercomputer with next generation 64-core AMD EPYC CPUs and AMD Radeon Instinct GPUs.
 LUMI is a GPU based system, and the majority of its computing power comes from its GPU cores, an architecture which was chosen primarily for its cost/performance advantage.
 The system is equipped with 1.75 petabytes of RAM, and storage includes a 7-petabyte partition of flash storage, combined with 80-petabytes of traditional storage, both based on the Lustre parallel file system, as well as a 30-petabyte data management service based on Ceph.
 This gives the system a total of 117 petabytes of storage with an aggregated I/O bandwidth of 2 terabytes per second.